🎓 Samizo-AITL Portal

 Physics, devices, and MEMS define

-the fundamental constraints, limits, and uncertainties of the system. -
+system constraints, operating limits, and sources of uncertainty. -

 Control Layer

-Control theory based on physical models (e.g., PID)
+Control methods based on physical models (e.g., PID)

 Supervisory & Design Layer

-- FSM: Manages state judgment, transitions, and intervention permissions
+- FSM: Manages state evaluation, state transitions, and intervention permissions

-- NN / RL: Real-time adaptive assistance within FSM-approved bounds
+- NN / RL: Provides real-time adaptive assistance within FSM-approved bounds

-- LLM: Semantic interpretation, redesign, and design support
+- LLM: Performs analysis, redesign, and design support

-※ LLMs are used only at design time (non-real-time)
+※ LLMs are used only during design-time (non-real-time)

-and do not directly intervene in real-time control loops.
+and do not intervene in real-time control loops.

 🗂 Directory Overview (Structural Map)